dkazhdan1/deck/README.md

-This is the kong config repo
+This is the kong config repsitoryo